 As it turns out, Ford snagging the part led to him being in Blade Runner (instead of the Star Wars assumption) because Steven was convinced that he would be Hollywood’s biggest star.
 Ridley Scott’s interest was piqued by Steve’s claim, and the rest was history.
 People like to blame this mishap as to why Magnum P.I. was never going to last long.
-It was par for the course for the show to end after 8 seasons because, bitterness aside, Selleck’s marriage suffered because of how long that he spent filming in Hawaii.
+It was par for the course for the show to end after 8 seasons because, bitterness aside, Selleck’s first marriage suffered because of how long that he spent filming in Hawaii.
 He is gracious enough to say that Spielberg & Lucas held the offer out for about a month, but the more that they held out and talked to the network, the more that the network said no.